cisco-ce/roomos.cisco.com/doc/TechDocs/HotDeskWorkspaceIntegration.md

 The sign in occurs before booking creation.
 Upon signing in, the user is prompted to create a booking for their session.
 They can either select a time and confirm the booking or cancel and sign out.
 In this flow, the user proceeds with creating the booking for their sign in.

 As the sign in occurs prior to the booking, the integration will first be notified of the sign in through the update to the *xStatus.Webex.DevicePersonalization.Personalized*.
-The booking creation follows the **Creating a booking** flow in the [Building a bookings workspace integration - external](/doc/techdocs/bookingsworkspaceintegration) guide.
+The booking creation follows the **Creating a booking** flow in the [Building a bookings workspace integration](BookingsWorkspaceIntegration.md) guide.

 If the integration rejects the booking, the user will be signed out.